CumulusNetworks/docs/content/cumulus-netq-restruct/Monitor-Devices/Monitor-Network-Inventory.md

     ----------------- --------------- ---------------- ---------- ---------- -------------------- -------------------------
     leaf01            DIMM 0          RAM              1024 MB    Unknown    QEMU                 Not Specified

-### View a Summary of Physical Inventory for the NetQ or NetQ Cloud Appliance
+### View a Summary of Physical Inventory for the NetQ On-premises or NetQ Cloud Appliance

 Using the `opta` option lets you view inventory information for the NetQ or NetQ Cloud Appliance(s) rather than all network nodes.
 This example give you a summary of the inventory on the device.